History of the 1959-1962 Ferrari 250 GTE

-Controversial styling notwithstanding, it was still a Ferrari that offered some practicality in the form of rear seats, and not surprisingly it set a sales record for the 250 series cars, with 950 being sold from 1960 to 1963.
-Ferrari 250 GTEs typically had 235 hp and all had disc brakes.
+Controversial styling notwithstanding, it was still unmistakably a Ferrari, and one that offered some practicality in the form of rear seats.
+That practicality did appeal to buyers, and the model set a sales record for the 250 series cars with 950 sold from 1960 to 1963.
+GTEs were typically sold in 235 hp tune and all had disc brakes.

 The production run has been divided by historians into roughly three different series.
 Series 1 cars had fog lights in the grille, Series 2 cars had a different interior center console from the previous series, and Series 3 cars can be identified by their fog lights being positioned outside the grille.
 At the conclusion of the 250GTE production run, Ferrari built just under 50 330 America 2+2s, which had a 4.0-liter version of the GTE V-12 and can be mentioned here as they were identical to the GTE in most every other way.